 PICK UP: Adelaide Central YHA (135 Waymouth St), 06:30am

-We leave South Australia’s capital city behind and head for the hillside vineyards of the Clare Valley plusa string of classic country towns before we stop for an optional tasting (own expense) at one of the many local cellar doors.
+We leave South Australia’s capital city behind and head for the hillside vineyards of the Clare Valley plus a string of classic country towns.
 After lunch we can start enjoying the expansive views ofFlindersRangesas we weave our way towards Wilpena Pound, one ofAustralia’s most magnificent natural features.
 We have the option of few hikes to explore this stunning area.
 Overnight in theFlindersRanges(LD)

 Day 2 – Flinders Ranges to William Creek via the Oodnadatta Track